-Goal I Complete a Comprehensive Review and Inventory of Existing Town-Owned Properties
+Goal I Maintain an Inventory of Existing Town-Owned Properties and Identify Appropriate Uses

 Objective 1.
-Update town-owned land inventory to include a list of all parcels, ownership, acquisition information, deed restrictions, accessibility, and existing and potential uses.
+Regularly update town-owned land inventory to include a list of all parcels, ownership, acquisition information, deed restrictions and accessibility.
+Maintain all information in the town's GIS system.